-We’re committed to providing continuing education courses for architects and designers.
-As the definitive resource for contract textile information, ACT currently offers four continuing education courses that our presenters will take into A&D communities via office lunch & learn sessions, regional conferences, and more.
-Each course is one hour.
-All are approved by the Interior Design Continuing Education Council (IDCEC) for CEU credits.
+Mayer Fabrics is committed to providing continuing education courses for architects and designers.
+We currently offer a virtual Mayer sponsored course and many ACT courses.
+Each course is one hour and are approved by the Interior Design Continuing Education Council (IDCEC) for CEU credits.

 For information on the courses listed below please contact your sales representative or email email@example.com.